SoftWyreDev/Dev-Portfolio/README.md

 - Skill tiles with a description and technologies/practices
 - Education tile with degree, school, and graduation date
 - Contact tiles with links to GitHub, LinkedIn, email and my Resume
+- Services tiles with descriptions
+- Contact form to email me

 ## Tech Stack
 HTML • CSS • JavaScript • Netlify (Hosting)